harness/developer-hub/docs/chaos-engineering/integrations/chaos-ff.md

 	For more information, see [Analyze chaos experiments](/docs/chaos-engineering/configure-chaos-experiments/experiments/create-complex-chaos-experiments#analyze-chaos-experiments).

-1. (Optional) Expand the **Optional Configuration** field, and enter an assertion (you can enter a fixed value, an expression, or a runtime input).
+1. (Optional) Expand **Optional Configuration**, and enter an assertion (you can enter a fixed value, an expression, or a runtime input).

 1. (Optional) Select the **Advanced** tab to configure more settings.